byPixelTV/skript-db/README.md

 ### Difference from original skript-db
 - Fixed local variables disappearance in newer Skript versions (very hacky fix, but it works, so that's good!)
-- Thread-pool size is now automatically increasing on demand to use of CachedThreadPool, instead of a fixed hard-coded number
+- Thread-pool size is now automatically increasing on demand with use of CachedThreadPool, instead of a fixed hard-coded number
 - Uses newer versions of dependencies (Increased performance and security)
 - Replaced `synchronously execute` with `quickly execute`, which allows to speed up queries by 50ms with some risk
 - SQL Driver is configurable